Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of Duncraig had one of the highest income levels in Australia according to AreaSearch data based on ATO figures from financial year 2023.
-The median income among taxpayers was $61,044 and the average income stood at $82,703, compared to Greater Perth's median of $60,748 and average of $80,248 respectively.
-By September 2025, estimates suggest the median income would be approximately $66,916 and the average $90,659, assuming a 9.62% increase from financial year 2023.
-Census data indicates household, family, and personal incomes in Duncraig rank highly nationally, between the 73rd and 87th percentiles.
-The earnings profile shows that 27.3% of residents earn between $1,500 and $2,999 weekly (4,765 residents), similar to the surrounding region where 32.0% fall into this bracket.
-Notably, 40.0% earn above $3,000 weekly, reflecting areas of prosperity that contribute to robust local economic activity.
-After housing costs, residents retain 88.0% of their income, indicating strong purchasing power, and the area's SEIFA income ranking places it in the 9th decile.
+The suburb of Duncraig's income level is among the highest in Australia according to the latest ATO data aggregated by AreaSearch for financial year 2023.
+The suburb of Duncraig's median income among taxpayers is $61,044 and the average income stands at $82,703, which compares to figures for Greater Perth's of $60,748 and $80,248 respectively.
+Based on Wage Price Index growth of 10.93% since financial year 2023, current estimates would be approximately $67,716 (median) and $91,742 (average) as of March 2026.
+Census data reveals household, family and personal incomes all rank highly in Duncraig, between the 73rd and 87th percentiles nationally.
+The earnings profile shows the largest segment comprises 27.3% earning $1,500 - 2,999 weekly (4,817 residents), mirroring the surrounding region where 32.0% occupy this bracket.
+A significant 40.0% earn above $3,000 weekly, reflecting pockets of prosperity that drive robust local economic activity.
+After housing costs, residents retain 88.0% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income